EndPointCorp/end-point-blog/2015/06/06/mediawiki-complete-test-wiki-via-cloning.html.md

 $wgAllowSiteCSSOnRestrictedPages  = true;
 ```

 Once the above is done, navigate to MediaWiki:Common.css and add the text below.
-Note that you may need to wait until “making the wiki active” step below—and comment out the $wgReadOnly variable.
+Note that you may need to wait until “making the wiki active” step below—​and comment out the $wgReadOnly variable.

 ```
 * { background-color: #ddeeff !important }